hphilpotts/recipesme-react-spa/README.md

 The `AddStep` input box does not currently submit on enter - I feel users would naturally choose this over the `+` button.
 Adding an `eventListener()` to `inputElement` sometimes causes errors (`Cannot read properties of null ()`) - instead I went for another function `submitOnEnterPress()` which is called `onKeyDown` and reuses `addButtonPress()` if `e.key === 'Enter'`.
 I'm pretty pleased with this solution as it feels quite neat and simple!

+Added steps now render within a component `Step.js` inside `AddStep`.
+A `-` button allows for previously added steps to be removed as well.

+Next, I am rolling out the same functionality to ingredients.

 ## To add / to-do:
 - MUI theming: need to look at the documentation in more detail and/or find a decent tutorial for this.
 - Footer nav icons do not update correctly if user manually navigates to a path.
+- Recipe steps cannot yet be reorderd during `AddRecipe` form submit.